manojborugadda/OOP/README.md

 # OOP-----------------------
-In this respository we can see my practice on OOP in C++
+In this repository we can see my practice on OOP in C++